SoundChaser83/devilutionx-apocrypha/README.md

 Six new powerful shrines, all available starting from level 1

+Loot fixes for nightmare and hell difficulties, making normal difficulty no longer the ideal place to find the best loot in the game

 Substantially nerfed Sorcerer's mana gain per magic point

 Sorcerer now has drastically reduced mana costs for almost every spell